ebzzry/ebzzry.github.io/en/fkd/nix.md

     # curl -sSLo /mnt/etc/nixos/configuration.nix https://goo.gl/K4P7l5

 Replace the UUID of the disk with the one that you have.
 Use the command `blkid` to get the UUIDs.
-For `networking.hostID`, use the following command:
+For the value of `networking.hostID`, use the following command:

     # cksum /etc/machine-id | while read c rest; do printf "%x" $c; done

 The above configuration specifies the following, among other things:

-- It creates a user `ogag` with full sudo access
+- It creates a user `ogag` with full sudo access.
-- It uses KDE 5 as the desktop environment
+- It uses KDE 5 as the desktop environment.
-- It enables SSH
+- It enables SSH.
-- It specifies the LUKS parameters
+- It specifies the LUKS parameters.

-Install NixOS to the disk
+Install NixOS to the disk:

     # nixos-install

-This will parse `/etc/nixos/configuration.nix`, making sure that there are no errors.
-This command will download all the necessary packages to match the specification, making sure that no stones are left unturned.
+This command will parse `/etc/nixos/configuration.nix`, making sure that there are no errors.
+This command will download all the necessary packages to match the specification.

 When the installation completes, reboot your system: